entelecheia/aibasics/CONTRIBUTING.md

 ## Write Documentation

-AIG could always use more documentation, whether as part of the official AIG docs, in docstrings, or even on the web in blog posts, articles, and such.
+AI Uncovered could always use more documentation, whether as part of the official AI Uncovered docs, in docstrings, or even on the web in blog posts, articles, and such.

 ## Submit Feedback